-The CYRS1542AV18, and CYRS1544AV18 are synchronous pipelined burst SRAMs with a read port and a write port.
+The CYRS1543AV18, CYRS1545AV18 are synchronous pipelined burst SRAMs with a read port and a write port.
 The read port is dedicated to read operations and the write port is dedicated to write operations.
 Data flows into the SRAM through the write port and flows out through the read port.
 These devices multiplex the address inputs to minimize the number of address pins required.
-By having separate read and write ports, the QDR II+ completely eliminates the need to turnaround the data bus and avoids any possible data contention, thereby simplifying system design.
-Each access consists of two 18-bit data transfers in the case of CYRS1544AV18 in one clock cycle.
+By having separate read and write ports, the QDR II completely eliminates the need to turnaround the data bus and avoids any possible data contention, thereby simplifying system design.
+Each access consists of four 18-bit data transfers in the case of CYRS1543AV18, and four 36-bit data transfers in the case of CYRS1545AV18 in two clock cycles.

 This device operates with a read latency of two cycles when DOFF pin is tied HIGH.
-When DOFF pin is set LOW or connected to V{SS} then the device behaves in QDR I mode with a read latency of one clock cycle.
+When DOFF pin is set LOW or connected to $V{SS}$ then device behaves in QDR I mode with a read latency of one clock cycle.

-Accesses for both ports are initiated on the rising edge of the positive input clock (K).
-All synchronous input timing is referenced from the rising edge of the input clocks (K and \underline{K}) and all output timing is referenced to the output clocks (K and \underline{K}).
+Accesses for both ports are initiated on the positive input clock (K).
+All synchronous input timing is referenced from the rising edge of the input clocks (K and $\overline{K}$ ) and all output timing is referenced to the output clocks (K and $\overline{K}$ ).